Justus von Liebig: Research and development

 Liebig left Paris to return to Darmstadt in April 1824.
 On 26 May 1824, at the age of 21 and with Humboldt's recommendation, Liebig became a professor extraordinarius at the University of Giessen.
 Liebig's appointment was part of an attempt to modernize the University of Giessen and attract more students.
 He received a small stipend, without laboratory funding or access to facilities.

-His situation was complicated by the presence of existing faculty: Professor Wilhelm Zimmermann (1780–1825) taught general chemistry as part of the philosophy faculty, leaving medical chemistry and pharmacy to Professor Philipp Vogt in the medical faculty.
+The presence of existing faculty complicated his situation: Professor Wilhelm Zimmermann (1780–1825) taught general chemistry as part of the philosophy faculty, leaving medical chemistry and pharmacy to Professor Philipp Vogt in the medical faculty.
 Vogt was happy to support a reorganization in which pharmacy was taught by Liebig and became the responsibility of the faculty of arts, rather than the faculty of medicine.
 Zimmermann found himself competing unsuccessfully with Liebig for students and their lecture fees.
-He refused to allow Liebig to use existing space and equipment, and finally committed suicide on 19 July 1825.
-The deaths of Zimmermann and a Professor Blumhof who taught technology and mining opened the way for Liebig to apply for a full professorship.
+He refused to allow Liebig to use existing space and equipment and finally committed suicide on 19 July 1825.
+The deaths of Zimmermann and Professor Blumhof, who taught technology and mining, opened the way for Liebig to apply for a full professorship.
 Liebig was appointed to the Ordentlicher chair in chemistry on 7 December 1825, receiving a considerably increased salary and a laboratory allowance.

 Liebig married Henriette "Jettchen" Moldenhauer (1807–1881), the daughter of a state official, in May 1826.
-They had five children, Georg (1827–1903), Agnes (1828–1862), Hermann (1831–1894), Johanna (1836–1925), and Marie (1845–1920).
-Although Liebig was Lutheran and Jettchen Catholic, their differences in religion appear to have been resolved amicably by bringing their sons up in the Lutheran religion and their daughters as Catholics.
+They had five children: Georg (1827–1903), Agnes (1828–1862), Hermann (1831–1894), Johanna (1836–1925), and Marie (1845–1920).
+Although Liebig was Lutheran and Jettchen Catholic, their differences in religion appear to have been resolved amicably by bringing their sons up in the Lutheran faith and their daughters as Catholics.